 API contracts specify how to communicate with an API, what services you can request and how.
 If your contract isn’t up to snuff, your API is basically useless.

 Contract tests make sure that the contract is properly written and can be used by the developers.

 2. Component tests

 Now you’ll have to validate each method available in your API separately.
 To write component tests, consume the API contract and generate the clients.
 Go through your test cases one by one making requests with positive and negative data.

 Next, validate that:

-- The API returns an appropriate response code (including an error if you’re going for it).
+- API returns an appropriate response code (including an error if you’re going for it);

-- The error messages contained in the body of a response are correct
+- Error messages contained in the body of a response are correct;

-- The output meets the expected baseline (by making assertions or using regression/diff).
+- The output meets the expected baseline (by making assertions or using regression/diff); and

 Component tests are, perhaps, the most important part of testing your API as they can lay the groundwork for all subsequent tests.